Nursing Registered Nurse Program

 4. Attend a mandatory Nursing Program Information Meeting.
 Proof of attendance is required with application materials.

 - Comparable course from U.S. Regionally Accredited Colleges/Universities are accepted.
-Check the equivalency chart.
+Check the equivalency chart or see a counselor.

 - Students who have attended college outside the United States must have transcripts evaluated by a National Association of Credential Evaluation Services (NACES) approved independent agency.
 The evaluation needs to include a course by course equivalency as well as indicating equivalency to an AA/AS degree or higher from a U.S. regionally accredited college or university.